 In October 2018, The New York Times Magazine published Reginald Dwayne Betts’ long essay “Getting Out.”
 Several months later, the piece was awarded a National Magazine Award.
 The publication was another example of Betts entering into a new genre and bringing the same depth and richness of self-reflection and exploration of the central problem on this generation: incarceration and its effects on families and communities.

-Betts’ latest collection of poetry, Felon, will be published in October 2019 by Norton.
-His poetry interrogates and challenges our notions of justice.
+Betts’ third collection of poetry, Felon, interrogates and challenges our notions of justice.
 Longtime New York Times critic, Michiko Kukatani calls Betts’ work both “haunting and harrowing.”
-A recent collaboration with visual artist Titus Kaphar lead to The Redaction, an exhibition of prints at MoMA PS1.
+His most recent collection, Redaction, follows from the collaborative installation created with visual artist Titus Kaphar entitled The Redaction.
+This collaboration was originally displayed as an exhibition of prints at MoMA PS1.
 Drawing inspiration and source material from lawsuits filed by the Civil Rights Corps on behalf of people incarcerated because of an inability to pay court fines and fees, The Redaction features poetry by Betts in combination with Kaphar’s etched portraits of incarcerated individuals.
 Together, Betts’ poems and Kaphar’s printed portraits blend the voices of poet and artist with those of the plaintiffs and prosecutors, reclaiming these lost narratives and drawing attention to some of the many individuals whose lives have been impacted by mass incarceration.

 A widely requested speaker, Betts often gives talks about his own experience, detailing his trek from incarceration to Yale Law School and the role that grit, perseverance, and literature played in his success.
 In addition, he has given lectures on topics ranging from mass incarceration to contemporary poetry and the intersection of literature and advocacy.
 Betts has given commencement speeches at Quinnipiac University and Warren Wilson College and has lectured widely at universities and conferences, including Harvard Law School, Yale Law School, the University of Maryland, the Beyond the Bench conference, and a wide range of organizations across the country.